TakosThings/Fluent-Discord/.github/CONTRIBUTING.md

 content: "\F159"; // DialShape4
 ```
 * Use `red`, `$red` or `#F00` for debugging

+### Icon usage
+* Avoid using the same icon for multiple purposes.
+* In context menus, when an appropriate icon isn't available set the icon to `\E9CE` (Unknown) and add `visibility: hidden;` This will provide the correct spacing to indent the item label and hides the icon.

 ### Plugin Compatibility
 Use the [Plugin Compatibility Request](https://github.com/TakosThings/Fluent-Discord/issues/new?assignees=&labels=better+discord%2Cplugin+compatibility&template=plugin_compat.yml&title=Plugin+name+here) issue template to request compatibility for a plugin.
 The plugin __must__ be approved on [betterdiscord.app](https://betterdiscord.app)